 The specified audio id does not exist.

-This topic discusses the protection of children under the Child Welfare Act.
-Where a child is suspected of abuse or neglect, the matter must be reported to protective services.
-The Child Welfare Act requires that anyone who reasonably suspects that the “survival, security or development of a child is endangered” must report the matter.
-Examples of abuse and neglect include physical abuse, cruel treatment, improper care, food or medical attention, abandonment and an inability to control the child.
+This topic discusses the protection of children under the Child, Youth and Family Enforcement Act.
+Where a child or youth up to the age of 18 is suspected of being a victim of abuse or neglect, the matter must be reported to protective services.
+The Child, Youth and Family Enforcement Act requires that anyone who reasonably suspects that a child is in need of ‘intervention’ (when the “survival, security or development of a child is at threat”), must report the matter to the director of Child and Youth Services.
+Failure to report is an offence under the Act.

-If you think your own child may be in need, you can use the same service.
+child’s parents or guardians.
+Social workers from the Department of Social Services and Community Health will investigate all reports as soon as possible.
+You will not be held responsible if your report turns out to be false, so long as it was made to the protection services in good faith.
+If you think your own child may be in need of protection, you can contact the same service.
 Families who are in temporary crisis situations may voluntarily enter into custody agreements with the Department of Social Services and Community Health to ensure that their children are properly cared for until the crisis has passed.

-Within 10 days of apprehension, the child is brought before a Judge of the Provincial Court, Family Division.
-During this time, the Department of Social Services assumes full responsibility for the child even if the child is returned home.
+- Within 10 days of apprehension, the child is brought before a Judge of the Provincial Court, Family Division.
+During this time, the Department of Social Services takes full responsibility over the child even if the child is returned to the family home.
 The Department does not require the consent of the parents or the guardians when placing the child in a foster home or in an institution for medical care.

-The Parents or guardians are given 2 day notice of the Court hearing so that they may attend.
-Neither the Department or the parents or guardians require lawyers at this hearing although they may bring one.
-The hearing is informal and closed to all of those not involved.
-The Court will carefully consider the evidence of the parents or the guardians, the social workers and others who have knowledge of the family situation and the apprehension.
-The Court makes it decision based on what is in the best interests of the child.
+- Parents or guardians and any child 12 years or older, are to be given 2 days notice of the Court hearing so that they may attend.
+The Department, parents or guardians, do not require lawyers at this hearing, although they may bring one.
+The hearing is informal and closed to the general public.
+5. The Court will carefully consider the evidence given by the parents or the guardians, social workers and others who may have knowledge of the family situation and child’s abuse or neglect.
+The Court makes its decision based on what is in the best interests of the child.

-If the Judge finds that the child is not abused or neglected, the child is returned home.
-The Judge may order that the child be supervised for a certain time period after being returned home.
+- If the Judge finds that the child is not abused or neglected, the child is returned home.
+The Judge may also order that the child be supervised for a certain period after returning home.

-If the Judge finds that the child should be in protective services, three things may occur:
+- If the Judge finds that the child has been abused or neglected and should be in protective services, three things may occur: